Honestpuck/scriptorium/README.md

   -d, --dont-commit     don't do a commit
   -m MESSAGE, --message MESSAGE
                         set commit message
+  -s SCRIPT, --script SCRIPT download just one script
 ```

-This downloads all the scripts from the JPC server copying over the current contents
+This downloads all the scripts from the JPC server copying over the current contents.

 ### `git`